 During a Taster Day you will be a guest for a day at the programme of your choice.
 After spending a day (or part of a day) as a student at the university, you will have an even better concrete impression of the programme, the teachers, and the students.
 All information can be found on our website.

-I want to go to the Bachelor's Day.
+I want to visit the Bachelor's Day.
 What do I need to do?

 All information on the Bachelor's Day can be found on our website.